|

 The main points to note about the preceding code are:

-statements to import the metadata annotations you use in the bean file:import static javax.ejb.TransactionAttributeType.*;
+import statements to import the metadata annotations you use in the bean file:import static javax.ejb.TransactionAttributeType.*;

 import javax.ejb.Stateful;